AmoghD-21/Agentic-Diabetes-Risk-Assessment-System/readme.md

 Researcher Node (Tools): The agent identifies the risk level and searches the web for tailored recommendations.

-💡 Pro-Tip for your GitHub Repo:
-Add a GIF: Record a short 30-second video of you saying "Hii," entering data, hitting the "Confirm" button, and seeing the Gauge appear.
-Use a tool like GIPHY Capture to turn it into a GIF and put it at the very top of your README.

-Folder Structure: Make sure your repo looks clean:

-Plaintext
 ├── app.py             # Streamlit Entry Point
 ├── src/
 │   ├── agent.py       # LangGraph Definition